zhanyang01/tp/docs/UserGuide.md

 ### Filtering for Persons via tag : `filter`

-Filters for all persons in the address book that have the tag being filtered.
+Filters for all persons in InsuraHub that have the tag being filtered.

 Format: `filter t/TAG1 t/TAG2`